onielrosario/DrawinApp/README.md

 ## Launch Screen:

 ## Walkthrough:
+* Slide to choose your prefered brush stroke thickness
+* Pick a color from the color range.
+Color selection can be seen from color sphere bottom right of the canvas
-* Slide to choose your prefered brush stroke thickness and add layers of color to let your creativity flow
+* add layers of color to let your creativity flow

 ![painting](https://user-images.githubusercontent.com/43827399/74578627-24699300-4f53-11ea-81f4-0ba266f1cf5c.gif)

 ## Features: